-1. Scientific philosophy [wissenschaftliche Philosophie] consists of the fundamental considerations of the organization resp. reorganization of the language of science [Wissenschaftssprache] and the considerations which refer to concern the possible fundamental interpretations and points of view [Auffassungen] of the scientific approaches [Ansätze].
+1. Scientific philosophy [wissenschaftliche Philosophie] consists of the fundamental considerations of the design resp. reorganization of the language of science [Wissenschaftssprache] and the considerations which refer to the possible fundamental interpretations and points of view [Auffassungen] of the scientific approaches [Ansätze].

-2. The syntax, as it is developed in Carnap's book Logische Syntax der Sprache following [in Anlehnung an] Hilbert's meta-mathematics, the studies investigations [Untersuchungen] of the Polish logicians, and those of Gödel on formalized languages, considers [betrachtet] the mathematical properties of formalized languages of science [Wissenschaftssprachen].
+2. The syntax, as it is developed in Carnap's book The Logical Syntax of Language following [in Anlehnung an] Hilbert's meta-mathematics, the studies [Untersuchungen] of the Polish logicians, and Gödel on formalized languages, considers [betrachtet] the mathematical properties of formalized languages of science [Wissenschaftssprachen].

-3. If the syntax should contain ascertainments assertions [Feststellungen], it must take place in an interpreted [gedeuteten] language.
+3. If the syntax should contain ascertainments [Feststellungen] it must take place in an interpreted [gedeuteten] language.

-If a formal definition is to be used to make precise a philosophical concept formation [Begriffsbildung] precise, then either the formal definition has to be provided [versehen] with an interpretation or that [?] precision this precisification is achieved indirectly [jene Präzisierung erfolgt indirekt] by demanding a syntactic property of the formal definition which itself has then to be determined in a way that can be interpreted [in deutbarer Weise].
+If a formal definition is to be used to to make precise a philosophical concept formation [Begriffsbildung] then either the formal definition has to be provided [versehen] with an interpretation or the precision is achieved indirectly [jene Präzisierung erfolgt indirekt] by demanding a syntactic property of the formal definition which itself has then to be determined in a way that can be interpreted [in deutbarer Weise].